A Descriptive and Normative Theory of Human Beliefs in RLHF: Agent-Labeler Disagreements in Human Preference Collection

 In total, we collected data from 259 participants.
 The data filtering and quality checks allowed 146 (46 safe priming, 50 unsafe priming, 50 no priming) participants' data to be used for analysis.
 We further balanced the data in each group to avoid unintended impacts on the statistical analysis by randomly removing 4 entries from both the unsafe and no priming groups.
 The final dataset contains 46 participants in each of the three groups.

 To the best of our knowledge, there is not a standard nonparametric statistical test that can test for statistical significance when there are: (1) more than two groups; (2) for which the data is Likert; (3) and for which each participant gives repeated measures data.
-Instead, we used the average of each participant's responses, rather than individual question responses, to create independent data that is amenable to standard statistical tests, as further described in the next subsection.
+Instead, we used the average of each participant's responses, rather than individual question responses, to create independent data that is amenable to standard statistical tests.
 To reduce noise due to participant confusion, uncertainty, or misunderstandings, we used only those responses where participants reported extremely high confidence in their answers.

-\textbf{Qualitative results:} We asked participants to provide text feedback on the car's performance immediately after priming in order to check their beliefs after priming.
-We used GPT-4 \cite{gpt4} to conduct a sentiment analysis for each response and provide a 1-10 star rating.
-We prompted GPT-4 to take into account safety and other necessary skills in the rating.
-We use the following prompt to get the ratings for the priming texts: